Week 14 NFL picks, score predictions, best bets today from self-learning AI

 SportsLine AI evaluated the Week 14 NFL odds and revealed its NFL score predictions and best NFL picks today

-A 14-game slate highlights NFL Week 14, including a number of key divisional matchups.
+The Week 14 NFL schedule features 13 more games, including a number of key divisional matchups.
 In an important NFC North battle, first place will be on the line when the Chicago Bears visit the Green Bay Packers.
-The Packers are favored by 3.5 points as Jordan Love of the Packers takes on Caleb Williams and the Chicago Bears.
+The Packers are favored by 6.5 points as Jordan Love of the Packers takes on Caleb Williams and the Chicago Bears, with Chicago riding a five-game winning streak.

-Another key divisional battle pits the Pittsburgh Steelers (6-6) against the Baltimore Ravens (6-6) with first place on the line.
-Baltimore has won each of the last two meetings and enters as the 6.5-point favorite.
+Another key divisional battle pits the Pittsburgh Steelers (6-6) against the Baltimore Ravens (6-6) with first place on the line in the AFC North.
+Baltimore has won each of the last two meetings and enters as the 5.5-point home favorite.
 The Ravens earned a 28-14 win over the Steelers in last year's playoff meeting.
-Sunday's largest spreads are Saints vs. Buccaneers (-8.5) and Rams (-8.5) vs. Cardinals.
+Sunday's largest spreads are Saints vs. Buccaneers (-8.5), Rams (-8.5) vs. Cardinals and Broncos (-7.5) vs. Raiders.

 Before making any Week 14 NFL picks or NFL score predictions on those games or others, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.